Hemmatabad: Population

 At the time of the 2006 National Census, Hemmatabad's population was 1,264 in 345 households, when it was a village in Taghenkuh-e Shomali Rural District of Nishapur County.
-The following census in 2011 counted 1,434 people in 364 households, by which time the district had been separated from the county in the establishment of Takht-e Jolgeh County.
-(Note: Renamed Firuzeh County) In addition, Hemmatabad had been elevated to the status of a city.
+The following census in 2011 counted 1,434 people in 364 households, by which time Taghenkuh District had been separated from the county in the establishment of Takht-e Jolgeh County.
+(Note: Renamed Firuzeh County) In addition, Hemmatabad had been converted to a city.
 The 2016 census measured the population of the city as 1,274 people in 377 households.